 The significant properties of Ammolite are recognized by many experts within the feng shui field.

 The gemstone purportedly enhances the flow of 'Qi' (pronounced chi) throughout the body thus lowering our toxicity levels and promoting over all well-being.
-Ammolites' rainbow of colours is also auspicious.
+Ammolites' rainbow of colors is also auspicious.
 Wealth, creativity, intellect, energy and wisdom are all stimulated and enhanced by Ammolite.
 The wondrous gem not only brings balance to a person's body, it positively affects our surroundings too.
 Business dealings will benefit by the presence of Ammolite in your office and within the home Ammolite will contribute to a happy family life.
 Prosperity and good fortunes are bestowed upon anyone who finds or possesses the gemstone.

 Practitioners of feng shui believe that over the last 70 million years this geological phenomenon has absorbed a significant portion of positive cosmic energy from the earth and universe.
 Energy or 'Qi' is contained within all matter.
-Light energy is one form of qi and qi radiates from Ammolite in virtually every colour of the visible spectrum.
-Each colour corresponds to a specific wavelength of energy and therefore different specific wavelengths can aid in balancing varying areas our personal qi.
+Light energy is one form of qi and qi radiates from Ammolite in virtually every color of the visible spectrum.
+Each color corresponds to a specific wavelength of energy and therefore different specific wavelengths can aid in balancing varying areas our personal qi.

-Ammolite has been named the 'Seven Colour Prosperity Stone' by feng shui masters.
+Ammolite has been named the 'Seven Color Prosperity Stone' by feng shui masters.
 Ruby Crimson, Fiery Orange, Amber Yellow, Emerald Green, Jade, Azure and Mauve all inhabit the swirling, iridescent depths of the gemstone.
-Ammolites' colourful radiance is especially important in that each colour is bequeathed with unique attributes.
+Ammolites' colorful radiance is especially important in that each color is bequeathed with unique attributes.
 Reds represent love, stimulates energy and growth, oranges enhance creativity and increases libido, yellows are auspicious for wealth, green represents fertility, encourages entrepreneurship and improves intellect and wisdom, blue embodies peacefulness and calmness and promotes health, purples support power and authority.
 Our bodies and spirits reap rewards from every color in an Ammolite gemstone.